Shaved Vegetable Salad with Parmesan

 I happened to find lemony, red-veined sorrel at my farmer’s market, which I added for both flavor and color.

-The key to making a light, texturally and visually, green salad filled with vegetables is to shave the vegetables very thinly.
+The key to making a light, texturally and visually, shaved vegetable salad is to shave the vegetables very thinly.

 Shaving the vegetables allows you to get every single ingredient in each forkful.

 Since many of these shaved vegetables have a high water content, it is really important to season this salad well with salt and freshly cracked black pepper.

 Recipe Tip: If the vegetable salad tastes at all flat, don’t hesitate to add another pinchful or two of salt or another squeeze of lemon juice!